Abhilashgupta2706/Python-FaceRecognition/README.md

 # Python- FaceRecognition

-This repository contains my Python code for face recognition using the face recognition library. <br />
+This repository contains my Python code for face recognition using the face recognition library.
+Recommended version of Python is 3.8 <br />

 ### About this project